TL;DR

 Strategies for optimising this stage:

-• Delivering personalised offers with clear compensation and benefits details.
+- Delivering personalised offers with clear compensation and benefits details.

-• Maintaining active communication to address candidate queries.
+- Maintaining communication to address candidate questions.

 Onboarding & Early Engagement

-Successful onboarding is the bridge between recruitment and retention.
-It sets the tone for a new employeeโ€™s experience, ensuring they feel integrated, productive, and motivated from day one.
+Successful onboarding is key to retention as it sets the tone for the new employee’s journey.
+It ensures they feel integrated, productive, and motivated from day one.

 Effective onboarding includes: